lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 ## Context for GPT-4

-The documents we've retrieved may not be super useful on their own, but we can provide them as context to a language model in order to generate a more informative response.
+While the documents we've retrieved might not be super useful on their own, but we can provide them as context to a language model in order to generate a more informative response.
 Let's construct a prompt for GPT-4 to answer questions about House of the Dragon.

 ### Construct a prompt